Jeondong station

-Jeondong station is an non-passenger railway station in Jeondong-myeon, Sejong City, South Korea.
+Jeondong station is a non-passenger railway station in Jeondong-myeon, Sejong City, South Korea.

 History

 The station opened as a temporary station on November 1st, 1925.
 On February 16th, 1939, the station began handling small parcels and cargo.
 On August 1st, 2005, the station began offering passenger transport, which would cease 3 years later, with the station closing to passengers on March 10th, 2008.